Project Team

 Ciann Wilson

-Ciann L. Wilson is the principal investigator for the Proclaiming Our Roots project and an assistant professor in Community Psychology at Wilfrid Laurier University.
+Ciann L. Wilson is the principal investigator for the Proclaiming Our Roots project and an Associate Professor in Community Psychology at Wilfrid Laurier University.
 Ciann is of Afro, Indo, and Euro- Jamaican ancestry.
-She has over a decade of experience working within African, Caribbean and Black communities across the greater Toronto area first as a youth programmer and now as a health researcher.
-Her areas of interest build off her community-engaged work to include critical race theory, anti-/de-colonial theory, African diasporic and Indigenous community health, HIV/AIDS, sexual and reproductive wellbeing and community-based research.
+She has over 15 years of experience working within Black, Indigenous, and racialized communities.
+Her areas of interest build off her community-engaged work to include intersectional and anti-/de-colonial frameworks, African diasporic and Indigenous community health, mental, sexual and reproductive wellbeing, community development and community-based research.
 Her body of work aims to utilize research as an avenue for sharing the stories and realities of African diasporic, Indigenous and racialized peoples and improving the health and wellbeing of these communities.

 Sarah Flicker